anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Individual records might fall into separate windows, so partial results must be combined later
   * Don't reduce late or out-of-order data

+#TODO where does this go?
+Reference tables are inexpensive ways to join data for quick lookups, i.e. look up the city associated with a zip code.
+Mapping is stored in S3.

+KDA creates an in-app reference table then loads the reference data immediately. if you want to refresh the data after KDA Creates this table, explicitly call the UpdateApplication API every min. or as often as you want to refresh it.
+Works for data coming from S3.

 > Apache Flink

 Apache Flink is a framework for processing data streams, can work with Java and Scala.
 KDA integrates Flink with AWS, making it serverless.
 Instead of using SQL, you can develop your own Flink app from scratch and load it into KDA via S3.
 Sources for Flink can be KDS, or MSK.

-#TODO where does this go?
-Reference tables are inexpensive ways to join data for quick lookups, i.e. look up the city associated with a zip code.
-Mapping is stored in S3.

 ### 4.2 Opensearch